ArmondR/Weather-Dashboard/README.md

 ##  Usage

 The application was published through github and can be accessed via the provided link below.
 The application is unfinished and will be recieving updates in the future for completion.
-Thus far the application onlu provides current weather conditions for searched city.
+Thus far the application provides current weather conditions and 5 day forecast for searched city.
+City History will be added in the future.

 [Link to Deployed Application](https://armondr.github.io/Weather-Dashboard/)